NASA-SW-VnV/CoCoSim/doc/TROUBLESHOOTING.md

 **Installing external Matlab libraries:**

+Function `cocosim2/scripts/install_cocosim_lib.m` tries to copy all required libraries.
+It needs `git` to clones external repositories from github and copy some of their code on the right place on CoCoSim.
-Read function `cocosim2/scripts/install_cocosim_lib.m` to know what are the external libraries are copied to cocosim2 to do it manually in case the function failed for internet connexion or `git` issues.
+Read function `cocosim2/scripts/install_cocosim_lib.m` to know what are the external libraries are copied to cocosim2 to do it manually in case the function failed for internet connection or `git` issues.

 **Installing external tools (Kind2, Lustrec, etc ...):**